kubernetes/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 PriorityClass also has two optional fields: `globalDefault` and `description`.
 The `globalDefault` field indicates that the value of this PriorityClass should be used for Pods without a `priorityClassName`.
 Only one PriorityClass with `globalDefault` set to true should exist in the system.
-If there are more than one PriorityClasses with `globalDefault` set to true, the value of the smallest of such PriorityClasses is used as the default priority.
+If there is more than one PriorityClass with `globalDefault` set to true, the value of the smallest of those PriorityClasses is used as the default priority.
 If there is no PriorityClass with `globalDefault` set, the priority of Pods with no `priorityClassName` is zero.

 The `description` field is an arbitrary string.
 It is meant to tell users of